Code Lyoko: Recurring characters

-Usually referred to as Mrs. Hertz, she's a science teacher at Kadic.
-She is the most shown primary academics teacher in the series and appears to teach most branches of science at Kadic.
-She is also the only faculty member shown to organize field trips, which happens on several occasions.
+Usually referred to as Mrs. Hertz, she is a science teacher at Kadic.
+She is the most shown primary academics teacher in the series and the only faculty member shown to organize field trips.
 She has been shown to dislike or be disappointed in Odd and Ulrich, but takes a liking to Jeremy, and later Aelita.
 Jim appears to have a crush on her.